canonical/ubuntu-pro-client/docs/tutorials/host_apt_news.rst

            "codenames": ["jammy"]
    ...

-We're done configuring ``apt-news-server`` for now, so you can exit that container
+Now that our ``apt-news-server`` is configured, we can exit that container:

 .. code-block:: console